HenrikBengtsson/future/revdep/problems.md

 ## In both

-*   checking installed package size ...
-NOTE
+*   checking package dependencies ...
+ERROR
     ```
-      installed size is 40.9Mb
+    Package required but not available: ‘sf’

-      sub-directories of 1Mb or more:
+    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
-        libs  39.7Mb
+    manual.
     ```

 # forecastML